ITU-BDSA-GROUP2/Chirp/docs/Report.md

 ## Domain model

 The diagram below shows our domain model, the classes are the important entities in our program, as they relate to the real world domain of interest.
-The identity entitie is made to show that we use asp.net core identity.
+The identity entity is made to show that we use asp.net core identity.

 ![domain model](https://www.plantuml.com/plantuml/svg/RO_TIiKm3CVl-nHvWRs0Y1pn0muSlF7u0CL65soxqMHCaRsxwR9EmNCpclm_yjk1nHUPKdIlqJF3NOyuVZi0oWB7e0-MGlaTplWfEjrxmJCbXFhHR1etxua-aDStt4xI3qN3YvLkYzfwRAtFrlha4_vE3ybJrF54B4R2UyVZ4ECmO-46zy9ORzYmgU7VwOhL8bRPCgsWEIbW5fAlIpzVhTbG-I_gukmWTDODLp0N4cIuSJkmYkPIzMrTLjdydG6gqdlTWciKqEqfqwxT0NEOKlm1)